arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 .. figure:: single_cell_bluepyopt_gui_l5pc_bAP_attempt.png
     :width: 800
     :align: center
+    :class: with-border

+    First two attempts (Locset A and B) to define a location for the extra recording in the ``bAP`` protocol on the layer-5 pyramidal cell morphology with axon-replacement.

 BluePyOpt solves this issue with the Neuron simulator by choosing a particular section on the apical dendrite.
 While a similar approach is possible in Arbor using the :func:`arbor.cable_cell.locations` method, for reproducibility it is preferable to determine the location directly in the Arbor GUI.

-For this purpose, we can use the identify a distal apical branch (or segment) by hovering with the mouse over the morphology and keeping a focus on the data in the left lower corner.
+For this purpose, we can identify a particular branch (or segment) by hovering over the distal apical part of the morphology with the mouse and keeping a focus on the data in the left lower corner.
 We can then define a region with

 .. code-block::